 When a component is being purchased with a commercial venture in mind, lot of thinking has to be done in various aspects such as the cost, the suitability of the device, the life expectancy, and sustainability of the component in the market long enough for you to make a profit and so on.

-Reading the datasheet and understanding the interface and working of a module from it is quite possible.
+Reading the datasheet and understanding the interface and working of a module from it, is quite possible.
 All it takes is a little know-how, time and persistence.
-It might take longer than you conventional way (googling for sample code and circuit diagrams) in the beginning but over time you should be able to do it as fast as or even faster than the conventional way.
+It might take longer than your conventional way (googling for sample code and circuit diagrams) in the beginning but over time you should be able to do it as fast as or even faster than the conventional way.

-In this post discuss some of the key aspects that are common to all the datasheets that you should look out for when choosing or working with a component.
+In this post I discuss some of the key aspects that are common to all the datasheets that you should look out for, when choosing or working with a component.